replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Both online and air gap installations can be installed in high availability (HA) mode with the Kubernetes installer.

-When installing on a highly available cluster, the script prompts for a load balancer address.
+When installing a cluster with high availablity, the script prompts for a load balancer address.
 In the absence of a load balancer, all traffic is routed to the first primary node.

 If you decide to use a load balancer, the load balancer must be a TCP forwarding load balancer.
 For more information, see [Prerequisites](#prerequisites).